This is an updated blog that was originally published on May 19, 2015.

 In May of 2015, Microsoft announced Local Administrator Password Solution (LAPS) at the Microsoft Ignite conference.
 LAPS is a password management feature that allows the randomization of local administrator accounts across the domain.
 Although it would seem that this capability overlaps with features in BeyondTrust’s Password Safe, the reality is that LAPS is more suited for simple use cases, such as changing the local Windows administrator account password, checking out the current version to an authorized user, and not much more.

 What does Microsoft LAPS do and not do?

-- Does not support UNIX, Linux or OS X Mac accounts – only Windows
+- Does not support UNIX, Linux, or MacOS accounts – only Windows

 - Does not offer any features for workflow, reporting, session monitoring, etc.